 - Due date of your return.
 Returns are due by the 15th day of the month following the due date of your federal corporation return.
 When the 15th falls on a Saturday, Sunday, or legal holiday, the due date is the next business day. - Extensions.
 See the instructions below for the extension checkbox.
 When you file, include the extension as the final page of your return. - Payments. - Estimated payments and prepayments.
-Identify all estimated payments claimed by completing Schedule ES on page 3 of your return.
+Identify all estimated payments claimed by completing Schedule ES on page 5 of your return.
 List all payments that were submitted prior to filing your return.
 Include the corporation name and FEIN if a payment was made by an affiliate of the filing corporation.

 - Missing or incomplete information on payments made by an affiliate could result in a billing. - Online payments.
 You may pay online for any return at www.oregon.gov/dor. - Making electronic payments with your e-filed return.
 We accept electronic payments when e-filing your original return. - Making check or money order payments with your paper return.
 Make your check or money order payable to Oregon Department of Revenue.
-Write the following on your check or money order: - FEIN. - Tax year 2019. - Daytime phone. - To speed up processing: - Don't use Form OR-20-V payment voucher. - Don't staple payment to the return. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from your return.
+Write the following on your check or money order: - FEIN. - Tax year beginning and ending dates. - Contact phone. - To speed up processing: - Don't use Form OR-20-V payment voucher. - Don't staple payment to the return. - Don't send cash or postdated checks. - Don't use red or purple or any gel ink. - Sending check or money order payments separate from your return.
 Follow the instructions above except don't include with your return.
 Mail separate payments with Form OR-20-V to: Oregon Department of Revenue, PO Box 14950, Salem OR 97309-0950.
 Don't use this address for filing your return. - Assembling and submitting your return.
 Submit your Oregon return forms in the following order: - 1.
 Form OR-20-INC, Oregon Corporation Income Tax Return; - 2.
 Schedule OR-AP, Apportionment of Income for Corporations and Partnerships; - 3.
 Schedule OR-AF, Schedule of Affiliates; - 4.
-Schedule OR-ASC-CORP, Oregon Adjustments; - 5.
-Form OR-37, Underpayment of Corporation Estimated Tax; - 6.
-Form OR-DRD, Dividends-Received Deduction. - 7.
-Form OR-24, Like-Kind Exchanges/Involuntary Conversions; - 8.
-Other Oregon statements; - 9.
-Oregon credit forms including notice of credit transfers; - 10.
-Copy of federal tax return and schedules; - 11.
+Schedule OR-PI, Schedule of Partnership Information; - 5.
+Schedule OR-ASC-CORP, Oregon Adjustments; - 6.
+Form OR-37, Underpayment of Corporation Estimated Tax; - 7.
+Form OR-DRD, Dividends-Received Deduction. - 8.
+Form OR-24, Like-Kind Exchanges/Involuntary Conversions; - 9.
+Other Oregon statements; - 10.
+Oregon credit forms including notice of credit transfers; - 11.
+Copy of federal tax return and schedules; - 12.
 Form 7004, Federal extension.